ngoloc2k4/SmartQuiz-AI/SRS_document.md

 ### 2.4 Assumptions and Dependencies
 - Users will have a stable Internet connection.
 - The external AI APIs (e.g., OpenAI) will be accessible and reliable.
-- The system will be deployed on cloud platforms (e.g., Heroku for backend, Vercel/Netlify for frontend).
+- The system will be deployed on cloud platforms (e.g., Heroku for backend, Vercel for frontend).
 - Node.js v20 is used for the front-end environment.
 - Java Spring Boot (or Flask) is used for the back-end.
 - MongoDB is the primary database, either hosted on Atlas or locally.